-Fraser Health's 2023/24 year-do-date performance for in-hospital acquired delirium is 11.7.
+Fraser Health's 2023/24 year-do-date performance for in-hospital acquired delirium is 11.4.
 Two sites (Langley Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs to promote best practice prevention strategies, early recognition of delirium, and the identification of high-risk patients.
+Due to improvement work focused on regular in-hospital screening and early identification of hospital acquired delirium, we anticipate an increase in our delirium rates.